Gd-godz/policypal-hackathon-frontend/README.md

 # PolicyPal Frontend

-**PolicyPal** is a conversational health coverage assistant built with **Gemini in Google AI Studio** and deployed on **Cloud Run**.
+**PolicyPal** is an AI-powered assistant that helps users instantly understand their health insurance coverage.
+Built with **Google Gemini**, **Cloud Functions**, and **Google Sheets**, it delivers factual, real-time answers about health plan benefits in natural language.
+Deployed on **Google Cloud Run**, PolicyPal reimagines how people access transparent healthcare information.
 It helps users understand their health plan by answering natural language questions like:

 > “Am I covered for antenatal care?”
 > “What does my BlueFamily plan include?”